mimoo/cryptobible/www/primitives/hashing.md

 resistance has been completely broken, and it provides very little second pre-image resistance (2<sup>64</sup>)

+## Can someone find a different input from a MD5 hash?

+**No**.
+In theory, if the original input is "random enough", nobody should be able to find a different input such that `MD5(input2) = MD5(input1)`.
+This property is called "second pre-image resistance".
+MD5 is only broken for collision resistance.
+Nonetheless, we still consider MD5 to be cryptographically broken, and it should not be used in any applications.

 ## Is SHA-2 safe to be used?

 Yes, **if you use it correctly**.
 Meaning that you do not use it to